sonhal/googlecodelabs-python-kurs/python-kurs.md

 ## A Python Module

-Here is an example of a more feature rich web_reader module
+Here is an example of a more feature rich web_reader module.
+The ```""" """``` block under the function signature is called a docstring and documents the function.

 ```python
 from urllib import request